 From 2015 – 2018, we have been and will be working in partnership with verd de gris Ltd and Orange Box Young People’s Centre on a project called Creative Communities, using the arts as a tool to bring about improvements in people’s lives.
 This project works with schools, children, young and older people to reduce social isolation, improve community cohesion and increase skills, knowledge and quality of life for people in Calderdale.
 It is supported with funding from the National Lottery through the Big Lottery Fund.

 We deliver a range of inclusive activities for older and young people, including arts and crafts workshops, a creative writing group, afternoon tea dances and drama classes.
-It also delivers activities for young people in partnership with Orange Box, including a streetdance crew, arts activities, festivals and events.
+We also deliver activities for young people in partnership with Orange Box, including a streetdance crew, arts activities, a rock school, festivals and events.

 Project partner, verd de gris, delivers innovative, creative, intergenerational programmes, working with older people and schools, to improve community cohesion.

 Click on the video below to find out what was achieved in 2016.